DATAMATH CALCULATOR MUSEUM

 With the SIMP and F-D-key you can shorten results and convert between fractional and decimal display:

 With the Galaxy 40sx Texas Instruments sold a similar calculator using solar cells.
-A more traditional housing was used with the similar TI-32 Explorer Plus and its European sibbling TI-40 Solar.
+A more traditional housing was used with the similar TI-32 Explorer Plus and its European sibling TI-40 Solar.

 A less sophisticated calculator using the fractional arithmetic was introduced with the Galaxy 9x.
 Both use identical printed circuit boards inside.